cuckon/gpt-nav/ChatGptNavigator/README.md

 ## Features

-- Adds a collapsible navigation panel to the side of ChatGPT
+- Collapsible navigation panel to the side of ChatGPT
 - Automatically detects and lists all user prompts in the conversation
 - Click on any prompt to instantly scroll to it
 - Visual highlight effect when navigating to a prompt
 - Toggle button to hide/show the navigation panel
+- Bookmark prompts to quickly access them later
+- Filter prompts to show only bookmarked ones

 ## Installation